jina-ai/jina/README.md

 </p>

 Want to build a search system backed by deep learning?
-You come to the right place!
+You've come to the right place!

 Jina is the easiest way to build neural search in the cloud.
 It provides an one-stop solution for multi-/cross-modality search.
 Jina has **long-term support** from a full-time, [venture-backed team](https://jina.ai).

-⏱️ **Time Saver** - Bootstrapping an AI-powered search system with Jina is just minutes thing.
-It saves engineers months of time!
+⏱️ **Time Saver** - Bootstrapping an AI-powered search system with Jina takes just minutes, and saves engineers months of time!

-🧠 **First-class AI models** - Jina is a new design pattern of the neural search system, offering first-class support on [state-of-the-art AI models](https://docs.jina.ai/chapters/all_exec.html).
+🧠 **First-class AI models** - Jina is a new design pattern for neural search systems, offering first-class support for [state-of-the-art AI models](https://docs.jina.ai/chapters/all_exec.html).

 🌌 **Universal Search** - Large-scale indexing and querying data of any kind on multiple platforms.
-Video, image, long/short text, music, source code you name it!
+Video, image, long/short text, music, source code, you name it!

 🚀 **Production Ready** - Cloud-native features come out-of-the-box, e.g. containerization, microservice, distributing, scaling, sharding, async IO, REST, gRPC.

-🧩 **Plug & Play** - Extending Jina with simple Python scripts or Docker images optimized to your search domain.
+🧩 **Plug & Play** - Extend Jina with simple Python scripts or Docker images optimized for your search domain.
 [Check out Jina Hub](https://github.com/jina-ai/jina-hub) for more extensions.

 ## Contents